Breeding Healthy Pet Rats

 Advice on housing for pet rats:

 Rats are good at getting out of their cages, so they need to be kept in a safe place.
 It is recommended that their cages be at least 61 x 37 x 62 cm for 2 rats so that they have enough room to nest, dig, and move around.
-Cages made of wire with metal or plastic bottoms work well.
+Cages made of wire with plastic or metal bottoms work well.

-Rat bedding, which is also called substrate, can be made of things like compressed paper pellets, kiln dried pine or aspen shavings, undyed shredded paper, or fleece.
+Rat bedding, or substrate, can be made of things like compressed paper pellets, kiln dried pine or aspen shavings, undyed shredded paper, or fleece.
 Note that paper and fleece need to be changed more often than wood shavings or paper pellets.

 Rats need 2-8 cm deep bedding that should be changed at least once a week.
 If the bedding isn't changed often, ammonia from their urine will build up and make it hard for them to breathe.
 Rats don’t sweat so it is important their cage is kept away from direct sun and is in a part of the home with moderate/regulated temperature.